 Existing prototypes have revealed features in the designs which have been successively and successfully improved.
 Capital is sought for time & materials in relevant machine shops, including mechanical and electrical engineering, prototype constructions through TRL 3-9 and business analyses.
 Proprietary designs including strict adherence to Newton's Laws are to be shared under Non Disclosure and Non Circumvent Agreements.

 General Scientifics is a general physics consulting practice focused on deriving solutions to technical challenges faced in industrial applications by means of applications of mathematical, classical, quantum, relativistic, molecular, atomic, nuclear and/or particle-level physics.
-General Scientifics makes available PhD experimental physics experience designing, building, constructing and operating custom electronics hardware and software embedded in particle detector equipment including analysis of data from experiments and their comparison with theoretical predictions at particle accelerator laboratories in USA (Bates (MIT), Fermilab (SSC), BNL, Wright (Yale)), Russia (BINP) and Japan (KEK).
+General Scientifics makes available PhD experimental physics experience designing, constructing and operating custom vacuum chamber hardware, custom electronics hardware and custom software embedded in particle accelerator and detector equipment including analysis of data from experiments and their comparison with theoretical predictions at particle accelerator laboratories in USA (Bates (MIT), Fermilab (SSC), BNL, Wright (Yale)), Russia (BINP) and Japan (KEK).
 Pre-doctoral support was provided by the US Dept of Energy, Office of Basic Sciences, Particle Physics Division; Russian Academy of Sciences, Siberian Division and post-doctoral by the Japan Society for the Promotion of Science (JSPS) government agencies.

 Recent and current experience includes calculations in: